civictechdc/guides/start-a-project.md

 ## Put a `civic.json` file in that repo

 A `civic.json` file is the metadata file of the type of civic-oriented project we work on here at Code for DC.
+We've made a template to start you off, and it's available right [here](./civic-dot-json/civic.json.template).
+For instructions on how to fill it out, check out the specifications [here](./civic-dot-json/specification.md).

 ## Let everybody know